codahale/lockstitch-go/design.md

 `Derive` appends an operation code, the label length in bits, the label, and the requested output length in bits to the transcript.
 It expands the transcript into a AES-256-CTR key, generates `n` bits of PRF output from the AES-256-CTR keystream, and finally ratchets the transcript.
+Block ciphers in CTR mode are not traditionally used as a PRF due to practical constraints on inputs (i.e., block ciphers require fixed-length, uniformly random keys).
+Here, the AES key is derived from the protocol transcript via a secure KDF construction, and the PRF security of CTR mode is based entirely on AES's indistinguishability from a random permutation.

 **IMPORTANT:** A `Derive` operation's output depends on both the label and the output length.